Florida Historical Society

-The Florida Historical Society is an independent, member-supported, 501(c)(3) not-for-profit organization incorporated in 1856 that publishes the journal Florida Historical Quarterly, originally the Florida Historical Society Quarterly, an academic journal which releases new volumes four times a year, and manages the Library of Florida History.
+The Florida Historical Society (FHS) is an independent, member-supported, 501(c)(3) not-for-profit organization incorporated in 1856 to preserve Florida's history.
+It publishes the journal Florida Historical Quarterly, originally the Florida Historical Society Quarterly, an academic journal which releases new volumes four times a year, and manages the Library of Florida History.
 FHS has been publishing the Florida Historical Quarterly since 1908 and books since 1925.
+It publishes books, hosts talks, manages an annual conference, hosts the Florida Frontiers radio program and a tv program, and has an archaeological program with its own publication.
+Its library has a substantial collection of documents and books.

+History

 Established in 1856, the Florida Historical Society is dedicated to preserving Florida's past through the collection and archival maintenance of historical documents and photographs, the publication of scholarly research on Florida history, and educating the public.

-The society maintains an extensive archive at the Library of Florida History, publishes the Florida Historical Quarterly and books through the Florida Historical Society Press, manages the Historic Rossetter House Museum and Gardens, and operates the Florida Historical Society Archaeological Institute at the Brevard Museum of History and Natural Science.
+The society maintains an extensive archive at the Library of Florida History, publishes the Florida Historical Quarterly and books through the Florida Historical Society Press, manages the Historic Rossetter House Museum and Gardens, and operates the Florida Historical Society Archaeological Institute (FHSAI) at the Brevard Museum of History and Natural Science.
+FHSSI publishes Adventures in Florida archaeology and hosts talks.

 FHS Press books are available online or through a book distributor.
 Authors can also submit manuscripts to the FHS Press through their website.
 FHS asks for authors to follow the FHS Press guidelines before making a submission.

 The Florida Historical Society collects, preserves and publishes materials relating to the history of Florida and its denizens.
 After being reorganized in 2002, the Society began annual meetings to provide a forum for professional historians, and others interested in Florida History.
 People also have the option to become members of FHS.

+Nick Wynne was the executive director from 1987 until 2008.